semantic-web-company/ptlm_wsid/scripts/README.md

 - `wikiner_*_config.conf` -- configurations to run WikiNer experiments.
 Description of the variables are provided in the file itself.
 - [logging.conf](./configs/logging.conf) -- configuration of logging.

+## Run as Docker

+You can use the `Dockerfile` and run the scripts in the docker container.
+For this `cd` to the root folder where the `Dockerfile` is located and run `docker run -it`.
+By default it will execute `chi_example.py` script, change the last line in the `Dockerfile` toi run a different script.

 ## WikiNer experiment

 #### to run without linker